 Space is becoming a domain no longer just in the realms of government.
 We utilise space today for the benefit of us here on Earth, for communications, securing our borders and innovations to assist in natural disasters and the environment.

 To help solve the challenges of getting to and from space, operating in space, and utilising data from space, Shoal uses our rigorous problem-solving capabilities to enable our clients to understand the full project context.
 We help to develop new capabilities and technologies, make better decisions, adapt, avoid risks, and achieve objectives.

 Why Shoal for space?

-As a team of rocket scientists, physicists, mathematicians, and aerospace engineers, Shoal has been working in the space sector for almost two decades.
+As a team of rocket scientists, physicists, mathematicians, and aerospace engineers, Shoal has been working in the space sector for over two decades.

 We have helped lead the development and growth of the Australian Space economy.
 Shoal became one of the earliest members of the Australian Space Agency’s Support Services Panel to help manage launch risk and safety, and was a founding member of the SmartSat Cooperative Research Centre to develop technologies in advanced communications, satellite systems and Earth observation data services.

 Shoal works through complex problems using Systems Engineering methodologies including Model-Based Systems Engineering (MBSE) and Digital Engineering, along with Modelling, Simulation and Analysis (MSA).
 One of our innovations is our award winning Shoal Aerospace and Risk Capability (SHARC) successfully applied to support the Japan Aerospace Exploration Agency (JAXA) in the modelling and simulation behind the safe landing of the Hayabusa2 sample return capsule.